DanielMoisei/CS50x/README.md

-# CS50x
+ This is a series of programming problems that I solved as part of Harvard's CS50 course. <br/>
- Series of programming problems from Harvard's CS50 course
+ They are split in weeks, following the course's schedule.